miguellacerda/drlnd-project1/Report.md

 The environment is solved using a deep Q-network with fixed targets and experience replay.
 Training proceeds as follows:

 1. The agent receives a state vector from the enviroment
-1. Based on the current state, the agent choose an action that is epsilon-greedy with respect to the target Q-network
+1. Based on the current state, the agent chooses an action that is epsilon-greedy with respect to the local Q-network
 1. The agent then receives the next state vector and a reward from the environment (as well as a termination signal that indicates if the episode is complete)
 1. The experience tuple `(state, action, reward, next state)` is added to the replay buffer
 1. Every fixed number of steps, a sample is drawn from the replay buffer (assuming it contains enough tuples)